comment Add Comment

 Work and Learn from Home

 While a majority forced to work remotely, employees are seeing both the benefits and shortcomings of working from home.
 To sum it up — employees want to have the flexibility to work from home for the rest of their careers, but they still want the option of a physical workplace as well.
 All surveys pointed to the physical comfort and convenience of working at home, with more flexible schedules spending more time with family got easier, and most importantly time and expenditure on commute got saved.
-But employees who had never worked from home experienced some drawbacks as well: loneliness, and security issues, and the overlap of work and personal life.
+But employees who had never worked from home experienced some drawbacks as well: loneliness, infrastructure and issues, and the overlap of work and personal life.
 From the employer’s side, changing long standing work culture, setting up virtual desktops and dealing with technical and security glitches were the biggest hurdles.

 Most schools and colleges started operating online.
 Kids adjusted well but all surveys and feedback suggest that they hated the experience once the initial novelty was over.
 We saw a surge in Toys/Games category, especially the educational ones across countries as kids stayed at home and parents wanted them engaged and learning.
 Our portfolio company PlayShifu saw a 5X jump in online sales compared to the pre-COVID days.
 Entertainment and gaming were big winners.